-Cas flew in for meetings at Campus Crusade’s world headquarters.
+Cas flew in for meetings at Cru’s world headquarters.
 The friend points out a smear of red lipstick on Cas’s front tooth and, without hesitation, Cas wipes it off mid-sentence, un-phased.

 Cas believes she must do things for the Lord, not for herself or in her own strength.

 “The more I recognize my own weakness, the more Christ’s strengths are perfected in me for His glory,” she says.
 “If I was strong, I wouldn’t look to the cross.
 I’d look to myself.”

 “Cas hasn’t built a wall between herself and God.
 She hasn’t been afraid to lean into her weaknesses,” says Barbara Francis, close friend, mentor and fellow staff member.

 “God wants to shine through me, and the best way for that to happen is through my brokenness,” Cas says.
 “In our weakness, He is strong.
 That’s beautiful: The strength of God in my weakness.”